CNC Machining Materials

 High Strength-to-Weight Ratio

-Titanium delivers excellent mechanical strength while remaining much lighter than many traditional engineering metals, making it a strong choice for lightweight structural parts.
+Titanium provides high mechanical strength without the weight of many traditional engineering metals, making it useful for lightweight structural and moving components.

 Excellent Corrosion Resistance